MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

    > [!NOTE]
    > If the app isn't added in the meeting scope, an app consent appears in the Share to Teams dialog.

-1. Select **Present Now**.
+1. Select **Share**.
 A consent dialog to start the meeting appears.

     :::image type="content" source="../../assets/images/share-to-teams/meeting-start-consent.png" alt-text="Screenshot shows the Present Now option in the Share to Teams dialog.":::